 Group revenue consists of services rendered to customers and fair value adjustments pertaining to notional interest from services rendered and is stated net of value added taxation.
 Revenue is derived from the supply of temporary employment services, permanent placements fees and consulting and training fees.
-Fees received in advance are recognised over the period of the course or project and take into consideration the stage of completion.
+Fees received in advance are recognised over the period of the course or project and take into consideration the stage of completion which is based on what services have been delivered relative to what remains to be delivered as measured against the deliverables in the particular course outline.
 Income received on long-term staff supply and training contracts is recognised as it is earned.
 The different revenue streams are indicated in the Group's segmental report and comprise revenue from Staffing Services and from Training and Consulting Services.
 Company revenue consists of income for management activities from group companies, which is eliminated on consolidation.